t6kke/BadmintonSkillCalculator/README.md

 - Will skip tournaments that are already added to the database, cannot add duplicates
 - All previous print statments moved to new output object usage
 - Default categories creation is not done by default
+- Initial fix to handle excel files where only games are presented, no results summary

 ### Alpha 3.1.1